vgteam/libbdsg/docs/rst/install.rst

 .. code-block:: bash

    cd docs
+   pip3 install -r requirements.txt
    make html

 ================
 Python Usage
 ================

-To import ODGI in python, make sure that the compiled ``lib/odgi.cpython*.so`` file is on your `PYTHONPATH` or added to your python path through `sys.path.append` and run ``import odgi``.
+To import the `bdsg` module in python, make sure that the compiled ``lib/bdsg.cpython*.so`` file is on your Python import path.
+There are three ways to do this:

+1. Add `lib` to your `PYTHONPATH` environment variable.
+2. Added `lib` your `sys.path` from within Python.
+3. Just be in the `lib` directory.

+Once the module is on your Python import path, you can run ``import bdsg``.

-For example, assuming that your current working directory is the root of the odgi project:
+For example, assuming that your current working directory is the root of the libbdsg project:

 .. code-block:: python

    import sys
    sys.path.append("./lib")
-   import odgi
+   import bdsg